Climate change is toppling tree frogs from rainforest canopies

 It turns out, some childhood dreams really do come true.

-After honing his tree-climbing skills in England with Mercer Tree Services, a company that bundles branches to re-enforce riverbanks against erosion, Basham is now a self-proclaimed "pseudo-Tarzan" and a PhD student at the University of Florida.
+After honing his tree-climbing skills in England with Mercer Tree Services, a company that handles tree-related issues around Saffron Walden, UK, Basham is now a self-proclaimed "pseudo-Tarzan" and a PhD student at the University of Florida.
 He travels to far-flung destinations like Panama, Costa Rica and Madagascar, where he collects data on tropical tree frog biodiversity while hanging from a rope 90 feet up in the canopy.

 Basham and his adviser, Brett Scheffers, are worried that tree frog biodiversity might be declining in certain areas of tropical forests in line with a phenomenon called "lowland biotic attrition," a global pattern of animals moving to higher elevations to escape warming temperatures related to climate change.
 The relatively cooler highlands become crowded while in the lowlands there are no animals to replace the species that leave.